Getting a letter of good standing from VCNZ

 You can request a letter of good standing from us by logging into your MyVC portal and clicking on the “Request a Letter of Good Standing” button on your profile page.

 You will be directed you to a page where from the drop-down menu you select the regulatory authority (registration body) you would like the letter sent to.
 This will add it to the cart which will allow you to pay the fee online.
-We will send the letter electronically directly to the overseas regulatory authority.
+We will send the letter electronically directly to the overseas regulatory authority and a copy will be sent to you within 3-5 business days.

 A letter of good standing is valid for 3 months from date of issue.